 After I turned the corner, I never looked back.
 I just promised myself I have to lose weight and wanted to make a change for me, no one else.
 I started the Atkins lifestyle in February of 06′ and by December was down 100 pounds.
 Although I did lost weight a total of 110, once I started working out three days a week with a personal trainer, I have gained back about six pounds because lean muscle weighs more than fat.

 I am 5’9″ and used to weigh 240+ and wear a size 22.
 My measurements were 42-42-48 and my BMI was 44% which by definition put me in the obese category.
 My cholesterol was 230 and my triglycerides were 160.
 Last August when I had my yearly physical, those numbers came down to 173 and 79 respectively.

 Now, I wear a size 4 and my measurements are 34-28-36.
 I am a different person and feel better than I did ten years ago.
 I have accomplished so much in the past year and it makes me proud but also very humble.

 Millions of people suffer from being overweight and now that I have been there I know exactly how hard it is to make a change.
 That comfort zone we build up around ourselves cradles us and allows us to feel safe, but if we don’t look outside that zone to see all the things that we could possibly be, it will wrap around us and squeeze us so tight that we suffocate.
 I have taken my life back and embrace each day and try to live it to the fullest.

 If I can do it, I know there are others who can too.
 You just have to want to.
 I am going to list a few weight loss tips that I believe worked miracles for me.

-I believe you will be able to lost weight if you follow the tips given below-
+I believe you will be able to lose weight if you follow the tips given below-

 - Drink lots of water.
 You hear it all the time, but it’s true.